-- Students in the Intermediate Package need to participate in at least one (1) instructional activity per year after their first year until their intermediate student status expires after five years (see Course Extension for information regarding requirements five years). - Students taking the modules and package students who require an extension past five years need to participate in at least three (3) activities per year that are sponsored by the Seattle Climbing Committee, at least one of which needs to be an instructional activity.
-Activities include participating in climbs, instructing at field trips, or attending a climbing related seminar or course as a student. - Students who do not maintain an active status with Seattle Climbing will have to retake some or all of the modules at full cost depending on how long they were inactive. - All students need to remain current with regards to the Wilderness First Aid requirement.
-Students who let their WFA certification lapse will be put on probation (they won't be able to participate in any club climbs or instructional activity) until they have renewed their certification.

-For students accepted conditionally into the package based upon not yet having fully completed, or being current, in core Basic Alpine Climbing Course requirements, their status as an Intermediate Student is currently set to be suspended on 4/30/2020; this will allow these students time to complete those requirements prior to the rock modules.
+- Students in the Intermediate Package must participate in at least one (1) instructional activity per year after their first year until their intermediate student status expires after five years (see Course Extension for information regarding requirements five years). - Students taking the modules and package students who require an extension past five years must participate in at least three (3) activities per year that are sponsored by the Kitsap Climbing Committee, at least one of which needs to be an instructional activity.
+Activities include participating in climbs, instructing at field trips, or attending a climbing related seminar or course as a student. - All students must remain current in Wilderness First Aid (renew every 3 years). - For students accepted conditionally into the package based upon not yet having fully completed, or being current, in core Basic Alpine Climbing Course requirements, we will review and support progress to complete Basic Equivalency as soon as practical to allow completing these intermediate modules.